BenMiriello/train_gpt/README.md

 # Train GPT
-Training the model for Ben Miriello 2024 portfolio site.
+Training a custom model based on openai's gpt2.

 ## How it's done